MrAGi/SQLiteInspector/readme.md

 If you are unsure how to install these then I suggest you stick to the executable for your system.

-###Mac Executable

-You should be able to drag the application bundle to whatever folder you like and run SQLite Inspector from there.

-The executable has been tested on Mac OS X 10.8.3, 10.7.5 and 10.6.8 so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.

-###Windows Executable

-Run the msi installer to install SQLite Inspector.
-Once installer you should be able to run the application by clicking on **sqlite_browser** file in the installed folder.

-The executable has only been tested on Windows 7 Home Premium SP1 (64 bit) and Windows XP Professional SP3 (32 bit) so I have no idea whether it will work on other versions at this stage - please let me know so I can update this notice.

 ###Bugs and Errors

 If you encounter any bugs or unexpected functionality please either e-mail me at [adam@mcnicol.me][4] or submit an issue on the project [GitHub][3] page.